 Make a difference.
 Create a better world.

-Whether your interests are in finding solutions to climate change, advancing medical care, improving product design and safety, making better robots or improving the design of high performance vehicles you’ll find what you are looking for in the ABET-accredited Mechanical Engineering Program at the University of Utah.
+Whether your interests are in finding solutions to climate change, advancing medical care, improving product design and safety, making better robots or improving the design of high performance vehicles you’ll find what you are looking for in a Mechanical Engineering Program accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, at the University of Utah.

 - A background and depth in mathematical, scientific and engineering principles sufficient to apply this knowledge to mechanical engineering problems.

 - The ability to design and conduct experiments and subsequently analyze the resulting data for design or other engineering purposes.

 - The ability to design a mechanical engineering system, component, or process for achieving a desired goal.

 - The ability to use teamwork in pursuit of a multidisciplinary goal.

 - An ability to identify, formulate, and solve mechanical engineering problems.